 This selection of native prairie grass has an impressive stature and beautiful seasonal foliage that develops dark purple highlights by mid summer, then turns near black in fall; plant in full sun for best color; an excellent screen or border plant

 Blackhawks Bluestem is primarily grown for its highly ornamental fruit.
 The plum purple seed heads are carried on showy plumes displayed in abundance from late summer to early fall.
 Its attractive grassy leaves are green in colour with showy purple variegation.
 As an added bonus, the foliage turns gorgeous shades of burgundy, deep purple and black in the fall.
-The flowers are not ornamentally significant.
 The red stems can be quite attractive.

 Blackhawks Bluestem is an herbaceous perennial grass with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and is best cut back to the ground in late winter before active growth resumes.
 It has no significant negative characteristics.

 Blackhawks Bluestem is recommended for the following landscape applications;

 - General Garden Use